 Suning's purchase marks the latest in a growing list of forays made by Chinese investors into the European football market.
 The richest man in China, Wang Jianli, set the stage in January 2015 when he acquired a 20 percent sake of Atletico Madrid.

-Suning also owns a football club in China, which has snaggedinternationally renowned players
+Suning also owns a football club in China, which has snagged internationally renowned players with staggering contracts.

 jtm/uhe (AP, Reuters)